gitjuba/javascript-roguelike/LOG.md

 Apparently it's possible that for some pairs of rooms it is not possible to find a non-brushing corridor.
 That's fairly easily solved by giving up on a pair of rooms after a certain number of attempts.

 It's still theoretically possible that some tilemaps don't allow for a non-brushing corridor layout, or (which is more likely) that laying out the corridors sequentially might lead to a situation where no more corridors are allowed.
 I ran the mapgen test quite many times but didn't observe such a case.

+## 2022-09-06

+Should I re-purpose the random walk algorithm for generating dungeons, instead of corridors?
+Different types of dungeon levels could alterate, for example have ten room-based dungeons, then a few random walk style caverns, then back to regular room-based, etc.

+Yes, let's refactor (and simplify!) the random walk algorithm into a form more suitable for carving out dungeons.

+I imagine the random walk dungeon is conceptually very different to the previous algorithms.
+First of all, it is _not_ room-based.
+Do some parts of the game code assume that dungeon levels contain well-defined rooms?
+Remains to be seen, for the moment I'll just run the mapgen test to see what the levels look like.

+First implementation, just start at the center and do a uniform, unrestricted, unguided random walk until a given portion of the level is covered.

+A simple note: As the map width and height are not equal, the random walk directions can not be equally probable.
+A utility function to sample from a list with given probabilities would be very useful for future developments.
+I could imagine a "guided" random walk algorithm, which is given a starting points plus a sequence of focus points.
+The walk keeps track of the distance to the next focus point, and slightly favors those directions.
+When it has reached the focus (or gotten close enough), change focus to the next point.

+Pretty decent looking dungeons, unless the random walk ends up hugging the edges.
+Let's make it "bounce off" the edges by reversing its direction.

+How to place stairs in a random-walk dungeon?
+Here I could implement a distance map and find two points which are sufficiently far from each other.
+But for the first implementation, let's just pick two points at random.

+Delightfully, it seems that placing monsters and the player do not depend on the dungeon consisting of rooms, so the randomw walk mapgen might work already.